tfKamran/studio-help/100_quickstart/104_creating-appliances.md

 **USB stick/hard disk image**
 Dump this format on your USB stick or hard disk and boot from it.
-You may need to instruct the machine's BIOS to boot from an external source if you're usign a USB stick.
+You may need to instruct the machine's BIOS to boot from an external source if you're using a USB stick.
 You can write the disk image by using either the `dd` command or image writing software on any existing OS.

 **Live CD/DVD (.iso)**